 A perennial favourite of both Ski Independence staff and guests, this purpose built resort perches on a cliff with panoramic views over the Morzine valley.
 It offers easy access into the enormous Portes du Soleil ski area, which straddles the border between France and Switzerland.
 The unique architecture of Avoriaz features a uniform cedar cladding called ‘tavaillon’ which makes the resort appear to melt into the surrounding landscape from afar.
 The ski area immediately around Avoriaz and extending right across the Swiss side features almost exclusively chairlifts, though you’ll encounter a couple of gondolas and cable cars in the other direction towards Morzine and Les Gets.
 It’s a great option for families looking for convenience and a short transfer from Geneva, as well as being a nice choice for a weekend getaway.

 For those wanting to venture further afield, the Canadian resort of Panorama is a great bet.
 It’s around a 3 ½ hour transfer from Calgary and the slopes are generally very quiet as the resort doesn’t have any major towns or cities close by.
 The lift network is all chairlifts and outside of holiday weekends you’ll have the place to yourself.
 The self-catered accommodation offers a variety of condo sizes with a selection of friendly dining options in the village.
 There’s something for all levels of skier and snowboarder to enjoy here with wide pistes for learners alongside some of the best lift-accessed extreme terrain in Canada.

 If you are interested in a ski holiday this winter to one of our featured resorts, we’ll be happy to put together a tailor-made itinerary for you.
-Please contact us on 0131 243 8097 or send us a message so we can start planning your perfect trip.
+Please contact us on 0131 243 8097 or enquire online so we can start planning your perfect trip.